Conformal Tradeoffs: Operational Profiles Beyond Coverage: Setting and notation: calibration-conditional viewpoint

 \section{Setting and notation: calibration-conditional viewpoint}

-We study a \emph{single deployed predictor} produced by (i) training a scoring model on a training set and then treating it as fixed, followed by (ii) a one-time split conformal calibration on an exchangeable calibration sample.
-Accordingly, all randomness in our analysis is over the one-time calibration draw and future deployment data; we do not analyze variability due to retraining or repeated recalibration.
-Later, to make operational rates beyond coverage auditable with certified finite-sample guarantees, we introduce a separate exchangeable \emph{audit set} held out alongside the calibration sample.
+We study a \emph{single deployed classifier}: a scoring model is trained once, treated as fixed, and then calibrated once by split conformal prediction.
+Randomness therefore comes from the calibration draw and future deployment examples, not from retraining or repeated recalibration.
+To evaluate deployment-facing quantities beyond coverage, we reserve an exchangeable audit split that is never used to choose thresholds.